ahgroup/modelbuilder/README.md

 The package is built in a way that makes it (hopefully) easy for others to contribute simulation models for others to use.
 A formal structure for model sharing is forthcoming.

-## Contributors
+## Acknowledgements
 This R package is developed and maintained by [Andreas Handel](http://handelgroup.uga.edu/).
-The following individuals have made contributions to this package: Spencer Hall, Ishaan Dave.
+A full list of contributors [can be found here](https://ahgroup.github.io/DSAIRM/authors.html).
+The development of this package was partially supported by NIH grant U19AI117891 and a grant from the University of Georgia's Center for Teaching and Learning.